 Cyber Attacks: Is Your Business In Danger?

 When anyone mentions the term ‘cyber attacks’, it’s not uncommon for a few shudders to go around the room.
 The idea of our business’ precious data being compromised, stolen and lost is unthinkable.
 It could literally destroy our business in the space of a few minutes; such is the damage that can be done.
 Unfortunately, we don’t always protect against cyber attacks as effectively as we should.
-Now, we’re assuming you’ve got IT support on hand to assist with any catastrophic incidents.
+Now, we’re assuming you’ve got network support on hand to assist with any catastrophic incidents.
 Once you’ve got that, here are a few other prevention techniques to think about.

 Servers & The Cloud

 If you’re operating a business (no matter how small), you need some kind of central system or CISO as a Service to secure your data.
 By allowing employees to take security matters into their hands on an individual basis, you’re putting your data at huge risk.
 So, it’s up to you.
 Do you look at data centre building for the purpose of adding servers, or seek a potentially less secure cloud service?
 Ideally, you’ll do both in order to maximise prevention against cyber attacks.

 We’ve been educated about the need to use smart passwords for years, but many of us still don’t use them.
 The harder your password is to guess, the harder it will be for anyone to hack it.
 The same goes for the rest of your employees.
 In fact, you can actually buy random password generator tools that plug into your USB slot.
 Failing that, you can always go online and use a free random generator.

 Keep Tabs On Modern Risks